-The 2016-17 academic year marks Todd Erwin's fourth as the head coach for the Puget Sound men's and women's golf teams.
+The 2018-19 academic year marks Todd Erwin's sixth as the head coach for the Puget Sound men's and women's golf teams.

 Erwin comes with a strong instructional background and firm roots in the Northwest.
 He currently works as the Director of Instruction at the Tacoma Firs Golf Center.
 He has worked in that role since November of 2006.
 He also performed similar duties at the Performance Golf Center in Gig Harbor, Wash. from February of 1998 to September 2006.